ShortStack622/StackCoin/README.md

-Who needs coins when yoi have STAX???
+Who needs coins when you can have STAX???